Inedo/inedo-docs/Content/proget/feeds/terraform.md

 [Terraform Modules](https://developer.hashicorp.com/terraform/language/modules) are used to package and reuse resource configurations with Terraform.

 A Terraform feed in ProGet acts as a private module registry that allows you to store your own modules.
-You also create connectors to other Terraform Module Registries such as the [Hashicorp registry](https://registry.terraform.io/) to use third-party modules through a Terraform feed and create a curated list of approved Terraform modules.
+You can also create connectors to other Terraform Module Registries such as the [Hashicorp registry](https://registry.terraform.io/) to use third-party modules through a Terraform feed and create a curated list of approved Terraform modules.

 Terraform feeds are available in ProGet ProGet 2024.20+.